rogersstuart/MasterController-v2-Suite/README.md

 The goal of this project is to encapsulate all the tools necessary to manage a building control system.
 As of now that objective has not been reached and more work (specifically, a new hardware revision of the controllers) will be necessary.
-The MCI in its current form is fairly robust when used with the "offline controllers" despite being antiquated in my opinion.
+The MCI in its current form is fairly robust when used with the "offline controllers" despite them being antiquated in my opinion.
 If more work was put in, this software could be very flushed out and many potentially untrusted users could access and manipulate system data using it.
 That being said, for now I would suggest only using it on premisses and behind a firewall.
 Bringup is another issue as it was written with the intention of never having an empty list of users or a database with no tables.
 Some checks are